Authorities Dismantle Transnational Cybercrime Group

 Other members of the criminal network live in Georgia, Ukraine, Moldova and Bulgaria, according to prosecutors.
 That led to an "unprecedented" push for cooperation — sharing of evidence, arrests and extraditions — between the United States, those countries and Germany.

 Criminal prosecutions are underway in Georgia and Moldova.
 In Ukraine, law enforcement arrested Gennady Kapkanov, 36, for allegedly shooting an assault rifle through his apartment door during a police raid that targeted network servers.
-He's being prosecuted for his alleged involvement in the GozNym network.
+He is being prosecuted for his alleged involvement in the GozNym network.

-U.S. attorney Scott Brady said that the only way to stem transnational criminal networks is through partnership.
+U.S. Attorney Scott Brady said that the only way to stem transnational criminal networks is through partnership.
 "The collaborative and simultaneous prosecution of the members of the GozNym criminal conspiracy in four countries represents a paradigm shift in how we investigate and prosecute cybercrime," Brady said.